 THE ANIMAL SHELTER

 ...provided steel "trash" bins in blazing sun where people dump animals when the shelter is closed.
 This 1998 article went mainstream, ended dumping bins and it launched TheDogPlace.org

 DUMPING BINS - THE CATALYST

 Barbara J. Andrews Publisher, Photographer,Bill Andrews

 I'll never forget that newspaper clipping.
 A reader sent it for my ShowSight magazine column but sickened, I laid it aside.
 The AP story was about a Tennessee humane shelter and the photo was deeply disturbing.

 I went on with my day.
 But the photo haunted me.
 A father holding his little boy over a steel dumpster so the child could drop in a little brown puppy he dangled by one leg.
 I kept seeing the puppy struggling upside down, his soft baby ligaments tearing, his big brown eyes wide with terror as he heard the other dogs wailing.
 I could imagine the puppy's gasp as he was released to tumble down into the melee of agony below.

 The father's face kept popping into my thoughts.
 He was grinning!
 The little boy was braced against his dad's thigh but held tightly around the waist so that he could lean way out over the steel bin to drop the puppy down the chute into the black hole.

 Was there an opening in the brick wall so that the animals dropped into oven-dumpster could get "shelter" inside the block building?
 Or was the dumpster a cheap death chamber?
-This was a sizzling August.
-When the father lifted the steel lid it must have been like grabbing a hot iron.
+It was a sizzling August day.

 Thankfully, the child's face was not visible.
 Didn't matter.
 What I saw was a child learning the rules of a society wallowing in self-centered indulgence, violence, and animal cruelty.